josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏗️_what_counts_as_state_infrastructure.md

 A state that restores the service but abandons the people exposed by the breach has restored only part of the infrastructure.

+People also carry fallback.

+When a system moves to manual operation, the cost may be absorbed by:

+- clinicians and patients;
+- engineers and operators;
+- teachers, students, and families;
+- caseworkers and claimants;
+- security staff and visitors;
+- or communities asked to tolerate delay, uncertainty, travel, repeated disclosure, or reduced service.

+The pack should record that burden, especially where high-dependency users cannot safely wait or substitute another service.

 ---

 ## 🤐 Silence Can Become An Infrastructure Failure

 The response system is also part of state infrastructure.